mozilla/www.ccadb.org/cas/incident-report.md

 #### Who can submit an Audit Finding Report?

 Audit Finding Reports are expected to be submitted by either:
-- the CA Owner organization whose corresponding root CA certificate is included in the applicable Root Store(s)
+- the CA Owner organization whose corresponding root CA certificate is included in the applicable Root Store(s); or
 - the CA Owner organization whose corresponding subordinate CA certificate is subject of the report (e.g., issued the problematic certificate(s)).

 #### Are there other ways to become involved in the reporting process?